A Tale of Two Princes? Which is Which?

 Education Agrarian Economics International Economics (Bocconi/Harvard)

-Marital Status Married (Princess Marie) Single
+Marital Status Married (Princess Marie) Engaged

 Primary Career Diplomacy & Defense Finance & Investment